Topazoo/Portfolio/README.md

  ```

 ### Create the configuration files:
-These file should be placed in the <b>portfolio/</b> directory (the directory that contains
+These files should be placed in the <b>portfolio/</b> directory (the directory that contains
 <i>manage.py</i>).

 <i>praw.ini</i> must adhere to the following format: https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html